CLOSE X

 Not Only for Day-Trippers: Sally Lunn’s

-Sally was a young French refugee who sold buns, similar to the sweet French brioche bread, from her house (circa 1482) that is now a small historical restaurant and Museum.
+Sally was a young French refugee who sold buns, similar to the sweet French brioche bread, from her house (circa 1482), now a small historical restaurant and Museum.
 Excavations beneath the house show that the site has been used since Roman times.

-The restaurant is open from morning to night, with dinners served in a candlelit atmosphere.
-For some it can be the perfect ending for their day trip back to London.
+The restaurant is open from morning to night, with dinners in a candlelit atmosphere.
+For some, it can be the perfect ending for their day trip back to London.

 You may also enjoy: The Top 10 Places in England / Attractions of the Lake District, England’s Most Beautiful Place / 15 Great European Day Trips by Rail